 I set my sights on engineering, specifically civil engineering, which is to do with the design and development of our infrastructure – the roads, bridges and tunnels that get us to where we’re going each and every day.
 I knew that I wanted a professional career, but wasn’t interested in practising medicine or law, and engineering seemed like a challenge that would leave my options open.
 I completed a bachelor of applied science in civil engineering from the University of Toronto where I was also president of the Engineering Student Society.
 Arguably I learned more from being part of that student society than I did in four years of post-secondary education.

 My engineering base has led me through a variety of experiences, from teaching the elderly to use computers and the Internet, to service optimization within a healthcare emergency response enterprise and a telemedicine network, to genetics and laboratory health solutions.
+This led me to work with a whole host of advanced equipment and technologies like scientific centrifuges which are often developed and used for medical applications so it was good to get some experience with them.
+They are a staple of any laboratory worth its salt and are readily available online too so they are not that difficult to acquire.

 Then my mother convinced me to work with her in a small genetic-testing company that she founded for the benefit of her patients.
 She needed a business leader, and after a short time, I decided to purchase and build her company.
 These were some of my most enjoyable working years, spent alongside my mother, attending scientific meetings with her, and really developing solutions that helped our patients.